Alexander Olch

 Alexander Olch (born 1977) is an American writer, director, and designer.

 Education

-He studied at Collegiate School in New York City and at Harvard College.
+Olch studied at Collegiate School in New York City and at Harvard College.

 Career

 His film work has played on HBO, IFC, at Film Forum, in the New York Film Festival, and is part of permanent collection of The Museum of Modern Art.

 He launched his eponymous design label in 2002.
 His design work is sold internationally at stores such as Bergdorf Goodman, Barneys New York, Colette Paris and Isetan.

 Olch has been featured in The New York Times, Vanity Fair, Filmmaker Magazine, Men's Vogue, L’Uomo Vogue and GQ.

 His writing has appeared in The New York Times and The Wall Street Journal.